poetapp/node/src/README.md

 It should also be the only file responsible for _answering_ requests or publishing messages.

+#### Controller

+The controller is, ideally, the only place where business logic should reside.
+Controllers should not interact directly with any dependency (such as MongoDB, IPFS, Bitcoin, RabbitMQ) or having any type of messaging logic (Koa, RabbitMQ).

+#### DAO

+Services can have any number of DAOs, usually one per collection.
+DAOs abstract away details of the database engine.
+For performance reasons it is not practical to completely remove all business logic from DAOs, so what functions a DAO has is usually dictated by a controller, in the sense of what data needs to be written or read. _How_ this data is written or read is an implementation detail of the DAO and should not be leaked to other layers.

 #### Service

 The confusingly named Service file is basically a cron job, a timer that periodically runs a function.